CLIP5 SUNRISE Clips from Were ALL The Oct 7th Bodycam Vids "With Clouds" Pre-Recorded & FRAUDS PT3

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-CLIP5 from Were ALL The Oct 7th Bodycam Vids "With Clouds" Pre-Recorded & FRAUDS PT3
+CLIP5 SUNRISE Clips from Were ALL The Oct 7th Bodycam Vids "With Clouds" Pre-Recorded & FRAUDS PT3

 Was Oct 7th mostly blue skies with hardly any clouds? or a sky with many clouds?
 Remember only one can be correct..
 Either the 7th and most importantly the morning of the 7th was mostly blue skies with hardly any clouds (<8%), or it was a sky with many clouds.
 Both cant be correct at the same time.